Hafiz-Tanzeel-Shamshad/3rd-Semester-Library-Management-Project-DSA/README.md

 ---

 ## Introduction
-The **DSA Library Management System** is a C++ console-based program designed to manage books and students in a library using **linked lists** and other **data structure and algorithm concepts**.
-It allows users to add, display, sort, search, update, and delete books, as well as manage students and track book issuance and returns.
-The system demonstrates practical applications of **bubble sort**, **binary search**, and **linked lists** in a real-world scenario.
+The **DSA Library Management System** is a **C++ console-based project** developed as part of the **3rd-semester coursework**.
+It is designed to efficiently manage books and students in a library using **Data Structures and Algorithms (DSA) concepts**.

+The system uses **linked lists** to dynamically store book and student records, ensuring flexibility and efficient memory usage.
+Key algorithms, such as **bubble sort** for sorting books by their ID and **binary search** for fast book retrieval, are implemented to optimize performance.

 ---